 Examination of the breadth of critical literature on 'decolonizing methodologies' within and adjacent to anthropology in the 20th and 21st centuries.
 The course will equip students with an in-depth understanding of critiques of the discipline's methods and ethics while practicing an engaged anthropology.

 Seminar three hours per week.

-Advanced Studies in Anthropological Theory and Methods
+ANTH 4007 [0.5 credit] Advanced Studies in Anthropological Theory and Methods

 The course examines debates in theory and methodology currently facing the discipline through a survey of leadingedge issues and approaches.